Logo

 In October 2011, Judith Butler attended Occupy Wall Street and, in reference to calls for clarification of the protesters' demands, they said:.

-When Judith Butler received the 2012 Adorno Prize, the prize committee came under attack from Israel's Ambassador to Germany Yakov Hadas-Handelsman; the director of the Simon Wiesenthal Center's office in Jerusalem, Efraim Zuroff; and the German Central Council of Jews.
+When Butler received the 2012 Theodor W Adorno Award, the prize committee came under attack from Israel's Ambassador to Germany, Yacov Hadas-Handelsman; the director of the Simon Wiesenthal Center's office in Jerusalem, Efraim Zuroff; and the German Central Council of Jews.

 Judith Butler responded saying that "[Judith Butler] did not take attacks from German Jewish leaders personally".

-Judith Butler was criticized for statements they had made about Hamas and Hezbollah.
+Judith Butler has been criticized for statements they have made about Hamas and Hezbollah.

 Judith Butler responded to these criticisms by stating that their remarks on Hamas and Hezbollah were taken completely out of context and, in so doing, their established views on non-violence were contradicted and misrepresented.